ConvertAPI/convertapi-automator/README.md

 - Create subfolder `pdf` inside the input directory.

 **IMPORTANT READ CAREFULLY!!!** All files that are located inside the input directory will be **DELETED** during conversion.
-Make sure that input directory has no other files but a **copy** of your original document.
+Make sure that the input directory has no other files but a **copy** of your original document.

 ```shell
 convertapi-automator.exe --secret=<YOUR_SECRET_HERE> --dir=C:\path\to\convertdir